rclone/rclone/docs/content/docs.md

 Rclone can publish metrics in the OpenMetrics/Prometheus format.

-To enable the metrics endpoint, use the `--metrics` flag.
+To enable the metrics endpoint, use the `--metrics-addr` flag.
+Metrics can also be published on the `--rc-addr` port if the `--rc` flag and `--rc-enable-metrics` flags are supplied or if using rclone rcd `--rc-enable-metrics`

-By default, for backward compatibility, metrics are published at `localhost:5572/metrics`.

 Rclone provides extensive configuration options for the metrics HTTP endpoint.
 These settings are grouped under the Metrics section and have a prefix `--metrics-*`.

-When metrics are enabled while using the rcd server, they will be published on the same port as the rcd server.
-In this case, the specific metrics parameters will be ignored, and the HTTP endpoint configuration will be managed by the `--rc-*` parameters.
+When metrics are enabled with `--rc-enable-metrics`, they will be published on the same port as the rc API.
+In this case, the `--metrics-*` flags will be ignored, and the HTTP endpoint configuration will be managed by the `--rc-*` parameters.

 Exit Code
 ---------